- Professional Development

 - Member Login

-Right now, we dont have a clear answer.
-We know well be in Myrtle Beach in 2022.
+Right now, we do not have a clear answer.
+We know we will be in Myrtle Beach in 2022.
 As for 2021, we are already sifting through options ranging from another virtual event, to hybrid and regionalized events, to a typical in-person conference.
 The options are endless and we need to assess our 2020 experiences further.
 We need to see the toll this pandemic continues to have on our industry and our members.
 We need to see what our members need next year.
-Then well create a plan to deliver that in the best way we can.
+Then we will create a plan to deliver that in the best way we can.

 Professional development, when important to an individual, is worth the expense.
-If its only worth it if the employer pays for it, what is the true value to the individual?
+If it is only worth it if the employer pays for it, what is the true value to the individual?
 If the content, quality and experience are important to you in your current career, studies or life experiences, then we know our conference will deliver and will be worth it.
 We do have justification letters to support you when asking your employer to pay or help pay [LINK TO JUSTIFICATION].
-We also have payment plans available and are offering reduced rates for early registrants.
+We also have payment plans available, scholarship options, and are offering reduced rates for early registrants.
 There are many ways to join us and we hope you will find your way to do so!

 Regardless of how the question is asked, we know this question is asked!
 We understand that there are considerably less expenses when it comes to a virtual conference instead of in-person.
 This is true both for the association AND the attendee.
 The association does not have rental fees, food and beverage costs, printing and supply costs, shipping, exhibit hall setup, travel and accommodations, etc. The attendee also does not have additional meal costs, travel and accommodation costs.
 However, there ARE still costs to pulling together a conference with the quality AORE members are used to.
 From the platform we will use (again, this is NOT another Zoom webinar - specifically because we know you want quality networking and other serendipitous experiences), to the management of all of the presenters and remotely supporting them, to the online storage of all the content being delivered, to creating and crafting a full agenda, to the staff working hard behind the scenes to facilitate sessions and make it all happen.
 We reduced our expenses, we reduced our anticipated income significantly and we still reduced the registration fees for all attendees.
 Also, we are offering an extended package.
-While this package is significantly more expensive, its built with groups in mind.
+While this package is significantly more expensive, it is built with groups in mind.
 We completely understand that one person may attend live and then share the resources with co-workers or students after the event for months on end with this package and we want that to happen.
 But storing and maintaining content for an extended period also comes at a cost.
+The conference is and always has been the association's primary source of income that supports the other services, membership benefits and programming throughout the rest of the year.

-AORE still has full intentions to offer scholarship opportunities for the 2020 conference.
-We are again providing presenter discounts in 2020 as well as other presenter benefits.
-We have options for breaking payments into monthly installments.
+AORE offers scholarship opportunities, presenter discounts and options for breaking payments into monthly installments.
 We are working on plans to offer volunteer discounts.
 Please stay tuned, stay connected and stay informed!

 We do plan on doing a silent and/or live auction in one form or another - or multiple!
 We are starting on these logistics and look forward to sharing updates.
 Due to the nature of the NOBA (National Outdoor Book Awards) auction/sale, right now, we do NOT anticipate being able to offer this in 2020.